cerotyki/dpdk-nicmem-diff/dpdk-stable-20.11.8/doc/guides/contributing/stable.rst

 Any release of DPDK can be designated as a Stable Release if a maintainer volunteers to maintain it and there is a commitment from major contributors to validate it before releases.
-If a version is to be a "Stable Release", it should be designated as such within one month of that version being initially released.
+If a release is to be designated as a Stable Release, it should be done by 1 month after the master release.

 A Stable Release is used to backport fixes from an ``N`` release back to an ``N-1`` release, for example, from 16.11 to 16.07.